Get Legal and Tax Updates for Spain?

 6. Spanish Citizenship By Residence

-Non-EU citizens seeking to acquire Spanish citizenship by residence must legally live in Spain for ten years, though the period reduces for refugees or nationals from a Latin American country, Andorra, Philippines, Equatorial Guinea, Portugal or Sephardic Jews to two years., as regulated by Article 22 of the Civil Code.
+Non-EU citizens wanting to get Spanish citizenship by residence must legally live in Spain for ten years, though the period reduces to two years for refugees or nationals from a Latin American country, Andorra, Philippines, Equatorial Guinea, Portugal or Sephardic Jews as regulated by Article 22 of the Civil Code.

 This process is also known as nationality by residence or naturalization.
 Applicants must provide extensive documentation and may benefit from legal assistance to navigate the complex procedures.
-Upon approval, successful applicants receive a naturalization letter (carta de naturaleza) confirming their new status.
+Upon approval successful applicants will receive a naturalization letter (carta de naturaleza) confirming their new status.

 The application process involves demonstrating integration into Spanish society, passing a cultural knowledge test and a Spanish language proficiency test.